kiyosuke/CipherRoom/README.md

 # CipherRoom

-Implements the Support interfaces of Room with SQLCipher.
+Implements the Support interfaces of Room with [SQLCipher for Android.](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/)

 ## Usage
 This library provide `CipherRoomFactory`.